TourCMS/tourcms-php/README.md

   // specific channel by providing the Channel ID
     $channel_id = 0;

 // Create a new TourCMS instance
+  // Optionally alias the namespace use TourCMS\Utils\TourCMS as TourCMS;
   $tourcms = new TourCMS($marketplace_id, $api_key, 'simplexml');
   // 'simplexml' returns as a SimpleXMLObject
   // 'raw' returns the XML as as String